Covid-19 Airworks Risk Assessment

 The station car park is not free.
-On the other side of the river bridge is the free village car park and there is ample free on road parking.
+On the other side of the river bridge is the free village car park where we will be meeting and there is ample free on road parking.

 We have a number of helmets for students to use.
-We ask that you use the sanitiser provided to sanitise the helmets both before use and once the day has been completed.
+Helmets are sanitised after use and, as far as possible, quarantined for two days.
 We strongly recommend that students on longer courses purchase EN966 helmets for their personal use.
 Our sister company Winging It has a range of helmets in stock.

-Instructors will not approach closer than 2m from students and we ask that you return the courtesy, except in the case of an emergency.
+Excepting in and emergency, instructors will not approach closer than 2m from students (unless wearing a facemask when the limit is reduced to 1m.) and we ask that you return the courtesy.

 Instructions could be muffled by the use of masks.
 Students are reminded to ask if they do not clearly understand any instruction.